Efficiently Onboarding New Employees is Crucial to Talent Management

 I can keep giving examples, but we all know how it goes.
 The first week or possibly the first few weeks are incredibly painful for the new and enthusiastic employee.
 By the time everything is set up, much of that enthusiasm is lost and the employee is wondering whether all processes in your company are this slow and whether anyone really cares that they have joined your team.

-Mapping the Onboarding Process is Key to Winning the Talent Competition & Improving the Employee Experience
+Mapping the Onboarding Process is Key to Improving the New Employee Experience

 With today’s tight labour market, the companies that will win the talent competition and employee experience battle are those that have mapped out their recruitment and onboarding processes and run projects to improve the speed of both.
 For the future workforce, mapping out the onboarding experience of freelancer/gig workers is also crucial.
 This can be even slower than onboarding an employee, especially if these flexible workers need to “hurdle procurement” approval and gain access to systems.
 From my experience, getting procurement approval can take up to two months.
 In that length of time, your flexible workforce has moved on to serving other companies.